-A wireless personal area network (WPAN for short) is a low-range wireless network which covers an area of only a few dozen metres.
-This sort of network is generally used for linking peripheral devices (like printers, cellphones, and home appliances) or a personal assistant (PDA) to a computer, or just two nearby computers, without using a hard-wired connection.
-There are several kinds of technology used for WPANs:
+A Wireless Personal Area Network (WPAN for short) is a low-range wireless network which covers an area of only a few dozen metres.
+This sort of network is generally used for linking peripheral devices (like printers, cellphones, and home appliances), a PDA to a computer or just two nearby computers, without using a hard-wired connection.
+There are several kinds of technology used for WPAN.

-HomeRF (for Home Radio Frequency), launched in 1998 by HomeRF Working Group (which includes the manufacturers Compaq, HP, Intel, Siemens, Motorola and Microsoft, among others) has a maximum throughput of 10 Mbps with a range of about 50 to 100 metres without an amplifier.
+HomeRF (for Home Radio Frequency), launched in 1998 by HomeRF Working Group, has a maximum throughput of 10 Mbps with a range of about 50 to 100 metres without an amplifier.
 The HomeRF standard, despite Intel's support, was abandoned in January 2003, largely because processor manufacturers had started to support on-board Wi-Fi (via Centrino technology, which included a microprocessor and a Wi-Fi adapter on a single component).

-The technology ZigBee (also known as IEEE 802.15.4) can be used to connect devices wirelessly at a very low cost and with little energy consumption, which makes it particularly well-suited for being directly integrated into small electronic appliances (like home appliances, stereos, and toys).
-Zigbee, which operates on the frequency band of 2.4 GHz and on 16 channels, can reach transfer speeds of up to 250 Kbps with a maximum range of about 100 metres.
+ZigBee (also known as IEEE 802.15.4): it can be used to connect devices wirelessly at a very low cost and with little energy consumption, which makes it particularly well-suited for being directly integrated into small electronic appliances (like home appliances, stereos, and toys).
+It operates on the frequency band of 2.4 GHz and on 16 channels, can reach transfer speeds of up to 250 Kbps with a maximum range of about 100 metres.

 Infrared: the transmission is done in a direct way, whereby the devices must remain close together and in the same position during data transmission.
 Nowadays, it is rarely used.
 IrDA(Infrared Data Association) was formed in 1995.